chasecee/tv.local/README.md

    The binary deployment is more resilient to power loss and filesystem corruption as it doesn't rely on .pyc files or a complete Python environment.

-   Note: All Python dependencies are managed through apt for maximum system stability.
+   Note: Most Python dependencies are managed through apt, with PyInstaller being the only pip-installed exception due to Raspbian packaging limitations.

 Troubleshooting: